alphagov/tech-ops/cyber-security/components/csls-splunk-broker/docs/user-guide.md

 The Splunk service is not available to all GOV.UK PaaS tenants by default, and access to view/query logs via the Splunk UI is granted to Google accounts on a per-user basis.
-So before you can make use of the service there are a couple of manual steps that need to be processed processed:
+So before you can make use of the service there are a couple of manual steps that need to be processed:

 1. Communicate your needs to the GDS Cyber Security team.
 By visting the `#cyber-security-help` channel in slack and requesting that you would like